Home India Destinations India’s Many New Year’s Days and Their Traditions Scream Cultural Diversity

 Source: Pinterest

 Baisakhi is celebrated with great enthusiasm in the North Indian state of Punjab.
 This harvest festival celebrated on the first day of the Vaisakh month (as per Punjab’s solar calendar) usually falls on the 13th or 14th of April.
 Baisakhi holds a special significance for Sikhs as this day coincides with the formation of Sikh Khalsa.
 The Land of Five Rivers comes to life with New Year’s traditions like energetic Bhangra and Gidda performances.
 The beautifully-lit Amritsar Temple, where major festivities happen, is a sight to behold!
 Advance flight booking can save you a great deal.
-Check out our deals on flights to Amritsar now.
+If you are planning a trip, book cheap flights to Amritsar to have a budget-friendly and memorable trip.

 Bohag Bihu – Assamese New Year: